-Dislene SOSSOU is a young professional with a tri-disciplinary master's degree in "Mathematics, Economics, and Statistics" from the African School of Economics, and a degree in Statistics and Econometrics from the Faculty of Economic and Management Sciences of the University of Abomey. -Calavi (Benin).
+I am Dislène P. Senan SOSSOU, a researcher with a master's degree in "Mathematics, Economics, and Statistics" from the African School of Economics, and a micro master in “Applied Development Economics” at the University of Laval.

-She has subsequent professional experiences that led me to undertake research activities with the Partnership for Economic Policy (an international network of economic and development researchers).
-In that respect, she has contributed substantially to evaluation of the impact of an agricultural development program on food security and household’s income in Benin.
-Also she supported a preliminary literature review and secondary data analysis of the impact of micro-finance in Benin, for a World Bank prospective project.
+I have subsequent professional experiences that led me to undertake research activities with the Partnership for Economic Policy (an international network of economic and development researchers).
+In that respect, I have contributed substantially to the impact evaluation of an agricultural development program on food security and household’s income in Benin.
+Also I supported a preliminary literature review and secondary data analysis of the impact of micro-finance in Benin, for a World Bank prospective project.
+Moreover, I contributed to the literature review on impact evaluation in WAEMU; systematic review on electricity interventions; social cohesion systematic review; evidence and gap map on food system interventions.
+Through my academic coursework coupled with my professional experiences, I have a solid background in evidence synthesis; design and implementation research projects; data management and analysis (with STATA, SPSS, or MATLAB); and policy engagement.
+At this stage of my carrier, I am investing to specialize in applied econometrics and policy analysis.

 |Impact des Modèles Innovants de Conseil Agricole et d’Entrepreneuriat des Jeunes sur la Résilience et la Sécurité Alimentaire des Ménages au Bénin : Une Approche basée sur les Essais Aléatoires Contrôlés||Benin||Youth and children , Agriculture and food security|